Wamuhindo/NSGD/README.md

 # SimFaaS-NSGD: A Serverless Simulator

 SimFaaS-NSGD is a serverless computing platform simulator designed for performance analysis and autoscaling algorithm evaluation.
-It implements Non-Stationary Gradient Descent (NSGD) algorithms for dynamic resource allocation in serverless environments.
+It implements Non-Stationary Stochastic Gradient Descent (NSGD) algorithms for dynamic resource allocation in serverless environments.

 ## Features